Code

 In our intercept-only model, the \(\mu\) parameter refers to our intercept and the \(\sigma\) parameter refers to, well, sigma.
 Sigma is not often discussed in the literature I’m familiar with, but we’ll figure it out below.
 In fact, let’s discuss each of these parameters in turn and figure out what kind of prior makes sense.

-starts off with a ‘belief’ that the average of the heights is 154.3, but with quite some uncertainty reflected in the standard deviation of 8.5 and the fact that the distribution is a Student t-distribution.
+brms has set the default intercept prior as a Student t-distribution with 3 degrees of freedom, a mean of 154.3 and a standard deviation of 8.5.
+That means brms starts off with a ‘belief’ that the average of the heights is 154.3, but with quite some uncertainty reflected in the standard deviation of 8.5 and the fact that the distribution is a Student t-distribution.
 A Student t-distribution has thicker tails compared to a normal distribution, meaning that numbers in the tails of the distribution are more likely compared to a normal distribution, at least when the degrees of freedom are low.
 At higher degrees of freedom, the t-distribution becomes more and more like the normal distribution.
 So, the thicker tails of the t-distributions means smaller and taller average heights are relatively more plausible.

-determines this prior by peeking at the data to create a weak prior that is easily updated by the data.
-We can generally do better than the default priors, which is why it is recommended to create our own.
+But this is the default prior. brms determines this prior by peeking at the data to create a weak prior that is easily updated by the data.
+We can do a bit better than the default prior, though.

-So what do I believe the average height to be?
-As a Dutch person, I might be under the impression that the average height is around 175 centimeters.
+What do I believe the average height to be?
+As a Dutch person, I might think that the average height is around 175 centimeters.
 This is probably too tall to use as an average for the !Kung San because we’re known for being quite tall.
 So I think the average should be lower than 175, perhaps 170.
 I am not very sure, though.
 After all, I am far from an expert on people’s heights; I am only using my layman knowledge here.
 An average of 165 seems possible to me too.
 So let’s describe my belief in the form of a distribution in which multiple averages are possible, to varying extents.
-We should use a Student t-distribution with small degrees of freedom if we want to allow for the possibility of being very wrong (remember, it has thicker tails, so it assigns more probability to a wider range of average heights).
+We could use a Student t-distribution with small degrees of freedom if we want to allow for the possibility of being very wrong (remember, it has thicker tails, so it assigns more probability to a wider range of average heights).
 We’re not super uncertain about people’s heights, though, so let’s use a normal distribution.

 As we saw in defining our height model, a normal distribution requires that we set two parameters: the \(\mu\) and the \(\sigma\).
 The \(\mu\) we already covered (i.e., 170), so that leaves \(\sigma\).
 Let’s set this to 10 and see what happens by visualizing this prior.
-Below I plot both the default brms
+Below I plot both the default brms prior and our own with \(\mu\) = 170 and \(\sigma\) = 10.

 height_prior_intercept <- tibble(